 NOTE: It is probably wishful thinking that the EMR-based designs can withstand 80V.
-The SSR-based design in theory can handle up to 100V, but that would be right at the specified limit of the SSRs, load capacitors, and bypass diode.
+The SSR-based and FET-based designs in theory can handle up to 100V, but that would be right at the specified limit of the SSRs, FETs, load capacitors, and bypass diode.